Which Star Wars tropes get you excited and which tropes cause your eyes to roll?

 Stay: Light side vs Dark side

 Let’s get the easy one out of the way.
 Of course, the never-ending battle between the light side and the dark side can stay because it is a metaphor for the battle of good vs. evil, which is one of the most popular tropes in the genre.
 It is the basis for all of the conflicts in Star Wars.
-And the struggle between the light side and dark side not only means between the Jedi and the Sith now but also the Jedi and the Drengir (in the High Republic).
+And the struggle between the light side and dark side not only means between the Jedi and the Sith or other dark side forces, but also any good force against an evil entity.
 While the Star Wars canon verse has gotten bigger and just started to explore more morally gray areas, the stories should always be centered with the characters struggling with this balance.

 Go: MacGuffins leading to MacGuffins